paymill/paymill-example-ios-parse-honeystore/README.md

 User management

-For users management we user PARSE SDK.
-When you lunch the application you will see PARSE's SignUp and Logins screen.
+For users management we use PARSE SDK.
+When you lunch the application you will see PARSE's SignUp and Login screen.
 After the user register himself in the application, credentials are send to PARSE and then we use PAYMILL's JS SDK to create client Id.
 By this Id we make all transaction to PAYMILL.

-For easy and fast impltementation we use that functionality from PARSE iOS SDK.
-There are ready to use Login, SingnUp controllers and views, this save us hours of codding.
+For easy and fast implementation we use that functionality from PARSE iOS SDK.
+There are ready to use Login, SingUp controllers and views, this save us hours of coding.

 Business Logic

 In iOS part our Business Logic is represented by PMLProduct and PMLStoreController.
-Products are items that we sell on our store, when appliation run we download them from PARSE and then show them in our store.
-StoreController we use to store all data that we need in our store like purchases and available products.
+Products are items that we sell on our store, when application run we download them from PARSE and then show them in our store.
+We use StoreController to store all data that we need in our store like purchases and available products.

 There is another part of Business Logic, which is implement in our backend(PARSE) code.
 You can find this code in '.\Parse\main.js', here we have methods for client info, register our user in PAYMILL and create transactions.

 Screens